zino1337/acevo-server/README.md

 docker compose -f docker-compose-race.yml up -d
 ```

-## Using `server_launcher.json`

-You can export `server_launcher.json` from the official Windows dedicated server tool and mount it into the container:
+You can export a `server_launcher.json` from the official Windows dedicated server tool and mount it into the container (environment variables override values from json):

 ```yaml
 volumes:
   - ./server_launcher.json:/data/server_launcher.json:ro
 ```

-Environment variables override values from `server_launcher.json`.<br/>

 ## Environment Variables